 - Abbie Reynolds, Executive Director, Sustainable Business Council

-- Fraser Whineray, Chief Executive, Mercury NZ Limited
+- Fraser Whineray, Chief Executive, Mercury

 - David Crawford, Chief Executive, Motor Industry Association

-- Simon MacKenzie, Chief Executive, Vector Limited
+- Simon Mackenzie, Chief Executive, Vector Limited

 - Mike Noon, General Manager Motoring Affairs, AA